JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 ### `Panel.rowsRange`

-Creates grouped rows range to perform operations on them like `enabled`, `enabledIf` etc.
+Creates a grouped rows range to perform operations on them like `enabled`, `enabledIf` etc.
 All rows use the parent grid.

 ### `Panel.group`